 Make sure you’re reaching out to the CFIA or the consuls in the countries you’re exporting to.
 There are people just waiting for your call or email, ready to help you.

 Finally, make sure you’re insuring your wares with the Export Development Canada (EDC).

 ONB: You’re from New Brunswick but are well-traveled in Europe.
 What brought you back?

 Gillis: Yes, I attended university in England, lived in Poland and Spain, and traveled everywhere in between.
 Despite having seen all these great European destinations, I still felt a longing to come back to NB.
 For anyone who grew up here there’s always going to be something in the air or soil—or terroir as we say in our business—that draws you back home.

 ONB: What advantages do you see in New Brunswick?

 Gillis: Land is affordable.
 Also, people don’t realize we have some of the best small fruit in the world; we’re the only region with highbush blueberries for example.
 It’s also getting easier to ship internationally.
 The infrastructure is improving and we’ve got more shipping companies going out of the Port of Saint John.

-There’s a wealth of help here, so reach out to your local economic development group, whether it’s ONB or a CBDC.
+There’s a wealth of help here, so reach out to local economic development groups, whether it’s ONB or a CBDC.
 If they can’t help, they can point you towards people that can.
 In my experience those reps will complete 90 percent of the forms you need.
 They’ll make it as easy as possible for you to get started.

 Want to learn more about growing your business in New Brunswick?
 Connect with an ONB Business Development Executive at the button below.